-(1) HSD shall inform the local [INS] DHS office [immediately] only when [a] an official determination is made that any mandatory member of a benefit group who is applying for and receiving benefits is present in the U.S. in violation of the INA.
+(1) HSD shall inform the local DHS office only when an official determination is made that any mandatory member of a benefit group who is applying for and receiving benefits is present in the U.S. in violation of the INA.
 A determination that a non-citizen is in the US in violation of the INA is made when:

-(a) the non-citizens unlawful presence is [there has been] a finding of fact or conclusion of law that is made by HSD as part of [through] a formal determination [process by the INS or the executive office of immigration review (EOIR) that the non-citizen is unlawfully residing in the US; or] about the individuals eligibility (b) [the immigrant states to the department that he or she is in the US in violation of the INA, and the statement is supported by an INS or EOIR finding] HSD's finding is supported by a determination by DHS or the executive office of immigration reviw (EOIR) that the non-citizen is unlawfully residing in the U.S. such as a Final Order of Deportation.

-(2) An non-citizen who resides in the US in violation of the INA shall be considered an ineligible benefit group member until there is a finding or conclusion of law through a formal determination process by the INS or EOIR.

-(3) Illegal non-citizen status is considered reported when the caseworker enters relevant information about the non-citizen on the benefit group's computer file.

-(4) A systematic alien verification for entitlements (SAVE) response showing no service record on an individual or an immigration status making the individual ineligible for a benefit is not a finding of fact or conclusion of law that the individual is not lawfully present.
+- (a) the non-citizens unlawful presence is a finding of fact or conclusion of law that is made by HSD as part of a formal determination about the individuals eligibility or; - (b) HSD's finding is supported by a determination by DHS or the executive office of immigration reviw (EOIR) that the non-citizen is unlawfully residing in the U.S. such as a Final Order of Deportation. - (2) An non-citizen who resides in the US in violation of the INA shall be considered an ineligible benefit group member until there is a finding or conclusion of law through a formal determination process by the INS or EOIR. - (3) Illegal non-citizen status is considered reported when the caseworker enters relevant information about the non-citizen on the benefit group's computer file. - (4) A systematic alien verification for entitlements (SAVE) response showing no service record on an individual or an immigration status making the individual ineligible for a benefit is not a finding of fact or conclusion of law that the individual is not lawfully present.

 VII.
-PUBLIC HEARING
+EFFECTIVE DATE